-BHRS is anticipating that following approval, 14 months will be needed for planning, contract award, pre-implementation, and start up.
-The project will provide direct services for a five-year period, in addition to the 14-month implementation period, and be followed by a 3-month evaluation period.
+BHRS is anticipating that following approval, 11 months will be needed for planning, contract award, and pre-implementation activities.
+The project will operate for a five-year period and be followed by a 6-month evaluation period.

-Following the County's local stakeholder process, including the 30-day public/comment review process and public hearing conducted by the Stanislaus County Behavioral Health Board (BHB), the County plans to seek approval from the Mental Health Services Oversight and Accountability Commission (MHSOAC) in March or April 2023.
+Following the County's local stakeholder process, including the 30-day public/comment review process and public hearing conducted by the Stanislaus County Behavioral Health Board (BHB), the County plans to seek approval from the Mental Health Services Oversight and Accountability Commission (MHSOAC) in April or May 2023.
 Request for approval from the County Board of Supervisors (BOS) is tentatively scheduled for May 2023.